-- 2.24.
-Include the number of hours spent studying relevant publications with full referencing for non-conference proceedings or journal reading (seminar/conference proceedings, periodicals including The AusIMM Bulletin, and textbooks). - 2.25.
-The maximum claim allowable for this classification is 17.5 hours per year - 2.26.
-The PD Logbook must show the relevance of the information to the member's practice and the new or enhanced learnings. - 2.27.
+- 3.21.Include the number of hours spent studying relevant publications with full referencing for non-conference proceedings or journal reading (seminar/conference proceedings, periodicals including The AusIMM Bulletin, and textbooks). - 3.22.
+The maximum claim allowable for this classification is 17.5 hours per year. - 3.23.
+The PD Logbook must show the relevance of the information to the member's practice and the new or enhanced learnings. - 3.24.
 Claims for the reading of non-technical publications will not be accepted.
-Non-acceptable publications are (but are not limited to) historical texts, general interest reading or industry news publications such as The Mining Chronicle, Longwall, Paydirt, Resources Stocks, Gold & Minerals Gazette, Mining Journal and Mining News. - 2.28.
-Note: Prior to 2016 these claims had a x 0.5 multiplier.
-Chartered Professionals undertaking a PD review covering the years 2014 and 2015 will utilise this 0.5 x weighting for those years (and the 17.5 hours maximum per year remains in place).
-This clause does not cover new applications for CP.
+Nonacceptable publications include (but are not limited to) historical texts, general interest reading or industry news publications such as The Mining Chronicle, Longwall, Paydirt, Resources Stocks, Gold & Minerals Gazette, Mining Journal and Mining News.